Updated: Apr 19

 For employees, this could involve placing shares within employee share schemes and minimising income tax liability.
 Ownership needs to feel real among employees with rewards clearly linked to performance.

 Providing the EOT holds more than 50% of the shares in the company the vendors qualify for full CGT relief.
-The CGT can be reclaimed if the company loses its majority EOT (>50%) ownership in the tax year after becoming employee owned.
 Employees can receive a profit share from the company and pay no income tax on the first £3600 each per year.

 Complementing the Employee Ownership Trust, direct share schemes can be implemented such as Share Incentive Plans and Enterprise Management Incentives.
 This can be a useful tool for linking objectives with incentives and for attracting new talent into the company.